 Juniper Networks leads 400GbE transition with comprehensive roadmap

-Juniper Networks announced a broad 400GbE refresh to its wide-area network, data centre and enterprise portfolio with leading routing and switching densities.
+Juniper Networks announced a broad 400GbE refresh to its wide-area network, data center and enterprise portfolio with leading routing and switching densities.
 The new technology will help service provider, cloud and enterprise customers recalibrate network economics as they transition to 400GbE to lower cost-per-bit while keeping up with increasing bandwidth demands from emerging 5G, augmented and virtual reality, cloud, and 4K video production and distribution.

 Building upon the recently announced 400GbE-capable Juniper Penta Silicon, the company plans to introduce new generations of ExpressPlus and Q5 silicon to enable native 400GbE and Flex Ethernet support with tighter MACsec integration to thwart unlawful data intercept.
 Juniper’s next-generation silicon brings forward all existing functionality in previous generations while adding deep telemetry, SPRINGv6 and VXLAN EVPN support.